 Visiting Little Moreton: What you need to know

-We are delighted to be reopening Little Moreton Hall subject to restrictions lifting.
-Once you have booked your tickets, please read this article so that you are prepared for your visit.
+We are delighted to welcome you to Little Moreton Hall.
+Please read this article so that you are prepared for your visit.

 Parking and when you arrive

 All visitors need to go into the Welcome Building in the car park on arrival, after parking, to gain admission to the Hall.

 To help keep everyone safe, face coverings are recommended in enclosed, crowded areas.

 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

 There are toilet facilities available on site.
 The accessible toilet is at the Visitor Welcome Building in the car park.